NavyaxGupta/Ingredient_Guardian/README.md

 Ingredient Guardian scans a food product's ingredient label and uses AI to help users make health-conscious choices.
 This web application uses a React-based frontend, a Flask-based Python server backend, and OpenAI.

+Take a look at the IngGurPics.pdf for screenshots of the application